dwh77/Variability_FCR_fDOM_MS_Code/README.md

 # Variabilty_FCR_fDOM_MS_Code
 R Scripts used in Howard et al. in preparation for Aquatic Sciences

-EDI_data_comp_final.R is used to compile data from EDI into csv used for Wavelet and AR time series analyses
+EDI_data_comp_final.R is used to compile data from EDI into csv used for Wavelet and AR time series analyses (EDI links given in manuscript)

 Wavelets_for_fDOM_final_plots_lr.R is used to conducted continuous wavelet transforms and create plots and analyze results